zefanyadita/zefanyadita/README.md

 # Hi there I'm Zefanya Frandita Situmorang
 ## About me:
+- 🔭 I’m currently Study as Engineering Physics
-- 📫 How to reach me: mzamzamiriyadin@gmail.com
+- 📫 How to reach me: zefanya.121320045@student.itera.ac.id

 ## Education: